Armstrong-lsw/SR_Self_Align/DataPreparation/DataPreparation.md

 For training, we merge R and G channel images and train one SR model; train another model for B channel images.
 Because R channel images data preparation is diffrent from B and G in orb_match step. <br>

 ### For training

 for data preparation, we follow these steps.
-1. For convenience, we rename raw dataset image name [can use ubuntu to do this]:
+1. For convenience, we rename raw dataset image name [can use other approaches to do this]:
     ```
-    scripts/datasets/train/rename_sor_tar.py
+    DataPreparation/datasets/train/1_rename_sor_tar.py
     ```

 2. image warping with orb:
     ```
-    scripts/datasets/train/orb_warping.py
+    DataPreparation/datasets/train/2_orb_warping.py
     ```

 3. crop edge pixel because after warping:
     ```
-    scripts/datasets/train/crop_sor_tar.py
+    DataPreparation/datasets/train/3_crop_sor_tar.py
     ```